top of page

 In 1967 Don McLellan who had spread his wings mightily since leaving the Waimairi County Council finally left the partnership to try his hand in the much larger field of Australia.
 His capabilities were such that in the space of five years he became the General Manager of a development consortium of American and Australian firms with a capital of $12,000.000.
 Fortunately before he finally left Ian Wilson brought his Civil Engineering practice into the firm and scarcely a jolt was felt, particularly as Ian stood for and replaced Don McLellan on the Drainage Board where he served the same useful purpose of being a whipping boy for his partners to vent their wrath on when the Board uttered some particularly outrageous dictum.

 The Town Planning work had been growing rapidly under Nancy Northcroft's efforts and in 1969 Bill Barker a chartered Town Planner from Wellington joined the staff becoming a partner 18 months later.
 At this period the firm had six partners and about 30 employees including two whose future was to tie with the firm as partners.
 In 1972 the senior partner Bill Lovell-Smith retired from the more active part of a senior partner's duties and Michael Davie became the Managing partner.
 In 1977 Brian Lovell-Smith retired as did Nancy Northcroft.
-David Bryce and Bruce Thompson, Town Planners, became partners at the same time mention qualifications & experience of both followed by Paul Stening on the survey side in 1982 Ian Wilson retired to take a position at Williamsons Construction on 1979.
+David Bryce and Bruce Thompson, Town Planners, became partners at the same time, followed by Paul Stening on the survey side in 1982 Ian Wilson retired to take a position at Williamsons Construction on 1979.

 This is the bare bones of the history of the first hundred years of the firm of Davie Lovell-Smith and Partners.
 It does not in this short account make any account of all those who have served with the firm on the staff, or of their personalities, or of their work which contributes so much to the history of any business.
 Nor does it take note of the clients over the years, some big, but mostly small, whose problems become the firm's problems sometimes for a few weeks, sometimes for years.
 Clients are often dealt with once, gone and forgotten, but some stay and become friends.